Senzing/elasticsearch/README.md

 ## Demonstration

 ### Load Data
-- 🤔 Data needs to be preemptively loaded into your Senzing project to post to elasticsearch, if you don't have any data to load, or don't know how, you can visit our [quickstart](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide-).
+- 🤔 Data needs to be preemptively loaded into a Senzing project to post to elasticsearch, if you don't have any data to load, or don't know how, visit our [quickstart](https://senzing.zendesk.com/hc/en-us/articles/115002408867-Quickstart-Guide-).
 Whether using an existing Senzing installation or a new installation from the quickstart, the following instructions will be referring to this installation.

 ### Startup elasticsearch